Skip to content

 10. How Will You Ensure That You Stick to Your Business Strategy?

-More often than not, people tend to create strategies then forget them altogether.
-Follow up with your team or business partner and consistently check to see if you’re on track, hitting targets, learning from past mistakes, and constantly improving.
+However, more often than not, people tend to create strategies and then forget them altogether.
+Follow up with your team or stakeholders and consistently check to see if you’re on track, hitting targets, learning from past mistakes, and constantly improving.